bbauska/CAD101en/README.md

 If the browser does not support the input type =date, the field is displayed in the browser as a regular text field.

-In this section (part 5), you learned:
+In this section, you learned:

 -   Not all browsers fully support all the features that are described in the HTML5 and CSS3 specifications.